nightroman/PowerShellTraps/Basic/Break-and-Continue-without-loop/README.md

-The statements `break` and `continue` used without a loop is not an error.
-They either silently stop a calling script or work as `break` and `continue` for a existing loop in a parent scope function or script, not necessarily the same.
+The statements `break` and `continue` used without loops are not errors.
+They work for a loop in a parent scope, even if it is not in the same script.
+If a loop does not exist then the invocation silently stops.

 Note that *.test.ps1* has to call *Test-Break.ps1* and *Test-Continue.ps1*
 using `PowerShell.exe`.
 Otherwise loops of *Invoke-Build.ps1* (the tests